eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_software-development-view.md

 access it.
 The registry caters exactly that information: For every asset it knows, it holds a number of Submodel Descriptors and in these, a consumer app will find information WHAT it will find (via the semanticId) and how to access the information (endpoint, security setup etc.).
 As the information contained in the DTR may be sensitive and not be trusted with a central entity, every data provider must offer his own DTR as an EDC Data Asset.
+While it is only mandatory to implement the GET endpoints as specified in the [Development View](https://eclipse-tractusx.github.io/docs-kits/next/kits/Digital%20Twin%20Kit/Software%20Development%20View/Specification%20Digital%20Twin%20Kit), data providers may find it useful to implement POST requests for registration on top.
+Either way, they are free to populate their DTR in any way they desire.

 ### Catena-X specific Services